Bushnell Prairie City Cusd 170

 District-Level NCES Analysis

-Bushnell Prairie City CUSD 170 operates 3 public schools serving 653 students, placing it among the smaller districts in Illinois.
-The school portfolio breaks down into 1 other, 1 high, 1 middle schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 602 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in McDonough County County.
+Bushnell Prairie City Cusd 170 operates 3 public schools serving 653 students, placing it among the smallest districts in Illinois.
+The school portfolio breaks down into 1 combined, 1 high, 1 middle schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Mcdonough County.

-a 175:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 32.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 175:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 32.6% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 87.4% White, 3.6% Hispanic or Latino, 3.3% African American across the district's schools.
+Its most demographically mixed campus is Bushnell-Prairie City Elem Sch, with a diversity index of 24.0/100.

-Bushnell-Prairie City Elem Sch accounts for 49.2% of all Bushnell Prairie City CUSD 170 student enrollment
+Bushnell-Prairie City Elem Sch accounts for 45.3% of all Bushnell Prairie City Cusd 170 student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Bushnell Prairie City CUSD 170-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Bushnell Prairie City Cusd 170 a distant remainder — means Bushnell Prairie City Cusd 170-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Source: NCES Common Core of Data NCES Common Core of Data